 "I'm not fighting against Kimi, but against the records".

-Renault still plays defense.
+Renault still plays defence.
 The championship leader, Fernando Alonso, is satisfied:

 "We're in a good position.
 I've spared the car, so much so to confirm the result of the tests".

-To revive interest in the Circus, the Federation turns to an information technology giant, Amd: it has given her the data collected in an Internet poll asking to simulate a spectacular Formula 1 for 2008.
+To revive interest in the Circus, the Federation turns to an information technology giant, Amd: it has given them the data collected in an Internet poll asking to simulate a spectacular Formula 1 for 2008.
 But more than the rules, the characters can.
-Someone like Valentino Rossi makes audience by himself.
-On Saturday, 3 September 2005, in his own collection of bad luck cases, Kimi Räikkönen was missing the haunting pole position.
-He succeeds at Monza, on the occasion of the Italian Grand Prix, the former monopoly of Ferrari: the McLaren of the Finnish caresses the chicanes and speeds along on the very fast curves as if the asphalt was a rail.
-Best lap time and eleventh place on the starting grid because he changed his engine after the free practice.
-Difficult law, but it always happens to him.
+Someone like Valentino Rossi has an audience of his own.
+On Saturday, September 3, 2005, in his own collection of bad luck, Kimi Räikkönen missed out on phantom pole position.
+It happened at Monza, on the occasion of the Italian Grand Prix, Ferrari’s former monopoly: the Fin’s McLaren caressed the chicanes and sped along on the very fast curves as if the asphalt were a railway track.
+Best lap time and eleventh place on the starting grid because he changed his engine after free practice.
+It is a harsh law, but it always happens to him.
 Like in France at Magny-Cours, like in Great Britain at Silverstone, the powerful Mercedes power unit breaks down before qualifying.

 Norbert Haug, the boss of Stoccarda's race department, assumes full responsibility.
-If a destiny exists, it is written at some point that the 2005 World Championship will be won by Fernando Alonso.
+If destiny exists, it is written somewhere that the 2005 World Championship has to be won by Fernando Alonso.
 Apart from the 24-point lead and a great car (Renault), the Spaniard inherited the skills of Flavio Briatore, a perfect mix of talent and luck.

-The stopwatch says that he has the third best time, instead he will start in the front row alongside Juan Pablo Montoya, that is to say in the ideal position to avoid the traffic jam of the number 1 chicane.
+The stopwatch says that he got the third best time, instead, he will start in the front row alongside Juan Pablo Montoya, that is to say in the ideal position to avoid the traffic jam of the Chicane number 1.
 His philosophy is simple:

 "Avoiding trouble and bringing home as many points as possible.
 And taking advantage of the gifts granted by McLaren.
-Perhaps, we'll not win".
+Perhaps, even a win".

 Between McLaren and Renault, there is a difference of 0.5 seconds per lap but it is reliability that is deciding the fate of the World Championship.
-Juan Pablo Montoya, called One Problem, is in a real pole position, while the one of his teammate, Kimi Räikkönen, is only valid for statistics.
+Juan Pablo Montoya, called One Problem, took the real pole position, while that of his teammate, Kimi Räikkönen, is only valid for statistics.

-What will happen if, at a certain point, you see the McLaren of the Finnish in your mirrors?
+What will happen if, at a certain point, you see the Fin’s McLaren in your mirrors?

 "I don't know.
 You tell me.
 I'm always ready to sacrifice myself for the team, giving the maximum, you know it.
-Also to do it for Kimi, renouncing to my standings ambitions.
+Also to do it for Kimi, renouncing my ambitions in the standings.
 But it's difficult to think that he will be able to get very close.
 Still, let's wait and see: in a long race, many things can happen".

-The Colombian, caring and graciously sympathetic to everyone, has no problems.
-However, he is interested by the race and few other things.
-The regulations have not a huge impact on his conscience, neither the ones that could get him involved in the future to improve the show:
+The Colombian, caring and benevolently disposed towards everyone, has no problems.
+However, he is interested in the race and few other things.
+The regulations do not have a huge impact on his conscience, not even the ones that could get him involved in the future to improve the show:

-Fernando Alonso plays the first ball match with the peace of mind of someone who has four more available ones.
+Fernando Alonso plays the first match ball with the peace of mind of someone who has four more at his disposal.
 And he does not make many mistakes.
-His whole team does not make many errors, and everyone to the detriment of Giancarlo Fisichella, eighth because of a brake issue.
-Kimi Räikkönen swears that once he has gone through the chicane, he will start chasing.
+His whole team does not make many errors, and all of them to the detriment of Giancarlo Fisichella, eighth because of a brake issue.
+Kimi Räikkönen swears that once he has gone through the chicane, he will start the chase.
 The alternation of straights, thrilling parts and very fast corners offers irresistible temptation to overtake.
-Kimi Räikkönen could climb up to bringing himself in the mirrors of his teammate.
+Kimi Räikkönen could climb up to bring himself in the mirrors of his teammate.
 And then what will happen?

 "You tell me".